energyforreal/atrl-ecommerce-firebase/PROJECT_STATUS.md

 ## 🐛 Known Issues

 ✅ All major issues resolved!
-The system is production-ready pending fulfillment email completion.
+The system is fully production-ready.

 ---